 I was recently introduced to a ‘mini-pattern’ called ‘Tiny Types’ by a co-worker.
-It boils down to creating types where you would normally use primatives.
+It boils down to creating types where you would normally use primitives.

 For example lets say you have the following code in your application:

 The problem comes into play when you go to construct a CoffeeShop object.
-It can be awkard and require you to recall the correct order of parameters:
+It can be awkward and require you to recall the correct order of parameters:

 You get the point.
 Yes, we do have modern IDEs such as Eclipse or IntelliJ that can help you remember the order of parameters.
 And yes, you could use the Builder Pattern:

 But there is a simpler and more elegant solution: Tiny Types.

 Now our CoffeeShop is refactored to use the Name object:

 - Strong Typing - It is now easier to refactor this code down the road (ever tried to ‘Find Usages’ on a String?)